akash-network/node/_run/single/README.md

 make kind-cluster-calico-create
 ```

-# (Optional) Upload a local docker image
+### (Optional) Upload a local docker image

 If you specified a custom image in the earlier step you need to upload that image into the Kubernetes
 cluster created by the `kind` command.
-This uploads an image from your local docker into the Kubernetes
+This uploads an image from your local docker into the Kubernetes cluster.
-clsuter.

 __t1__
 ```sh